upstash/queue/README.md

 ## Introduction

-`@upstash/sqs` is a Node.js library that provides a simple and efficient way to implement a message queue system using Redis streams.
+`@upstash/queue` is a Node.js library that provides a simple and efficient way to implement a message queue system using Redis streams.
 It offers features such as message sending, receiving, automatic message verification, and concurrency control.
 This library is particularly useful for building distributed systems and background job processing.

-## Why Upstash SQS?
+## Why Upstash Queue?

-Upstash SQS brings the simplicity and performance of Redis streams to Node.js developers, making it easy to integrate a robust message queue system into their applications.
-Whether you're working on distributed systems, background job processing, or other asynchronous workflows, Upstash SQS provides essential features such as message sending, receiving, automatic verification, and concurrency control.
+Upstash queue brings the simplicity and performance of Redis streams to Node.js developers, making it easy to integrate a robust message queue system into their applications.
+Whether you're working on distributed systems, background job processing, or other asynchronous workflows, Upstash queue provides essential features such as message sending, receiving, automatic verification, and concurrency control.

 **Key Features:**